SitanHuang/ledg/README.md

         --drop-columns=A,B,C,D
                 drops columns in tabular outputs

+        --min-depth=A,--mdep=A,--mdepth=A
+                in supported reports, truncate top level account names

         --budget=NAME
                 this can be used in your .ledgrc to point to a default budget ex. --budget="Monthly Budget"